-4.1 Time and Place of Meetings
+4.1.
+Time and Place of Meetings

-The time and place of meetings will be determined by the Director of Legal and Planning Services and Monitoring Officer and notified in the summons.
+The time and place of meetings will be determined by the Chief Executive and notified in the summons.

-4.2 Duration of Meetings
+4.2.
+Duration of Meetings

-- 4.2.1 At an ordinary meeting of the Council, when two hours have elapsed after the commencement of the meeting, or where an item of business considered as opposition priority business has been considered for not less than half an hour, whichever is later, a member of the Council may move without comment, that the meeting shall end at a time to be specified in the motion.
-The Mayor shall, at the conclusion of the debate on the item of business then under consideration, put the matter to the vote. - 4.2.2 If there are other motions or recommendations on the agenda that remain to be dealt with they either be deferred to the next meeting or will be deemed formally moved and seconded (together with any amendments).
-No speeches will be allowed on these items and the vote will be taken in the usual way. - 4.2.3 During the process set out in paragraphs 4.2.1 and 4.2.2 above the only other motions which may be moved are that a matter be withdrawn or deferred under Rule 13.8, that a particular Rule be suspended under Rule 21.1 or that a matter be delegated to a committee or sub-committee for decision or report under Rule 12. - 4.2.4 When all motions and recommendations have been dealt with, the Mayor will declare the meeting closed.
+- 4.2.1.
+At an ordinary meeting of the Council, when two hours have elapsed after the commencement of the meeting, or where an item of business considered as opposition priority business has been considered for not less than half an hour, whichever is later, a member of the Council may move without comment, that the meeting shall end at a time to be specified in the motion.
+The Mayor shall, at the conclusion of the debate on the item of business then under consideration, put the matter to the vote. - 4.2.2.
+If there are other motions or recommendations on the agenda that remain to be dealt with, and require decisions, they will be deferred to the next meeting - 4.2.3.
+During the process set out in paragraphs 4.2.1 and 4.2.2 above the only other motions which may be moved are that a matter be withdrawn or deferred under Rule ...that a particular Rule be suspended under Rule 21.1 or that a matter be delegated to a committee or sub-committee for decision or report under Rule 8.10. - 4.2.4.
+When all motions and recommendations have been dealt with, the Mayor will declare the meeting closed.